Find out more about the Association's 50 year long history and join us in our celebrations throughout the year.

 The Association for Decentralised Energy's 50th Anniversary Awards were held at the Science Museum on 19th October 2017.
-The annual Awards showcase innovation, best practice and achievements across combined heat and power, district heating and demand side energy services, and provide an opportunity for organisations and professionals from across the growing sector to celebrate success and collective attainment.
+The annual Awards showcased innovation, best practice and achievements across combined heat and power, district heating and demand side energy services, and provided an opportunity for organisations and professionals from across the growing sector to celebrate success and collective attainment.

-Drinks and canapes, sponsored by Edina, will start at 6.30 in the Energy Hall.
+Drinks and canapes, sponsored by Edina, started at 6.30 in the Energy Hall.
 The Museum’s 1903 steam engine was be in operation creating a unique focal point.
-Guests will have the opportunity to mingle among the fascinating exhibition displays and network with colleagues old and new.
+Guests had the opportunity to mingle among the fascinating exhibition displays and network with colleagues old and new.

-The dazzling Awards ceremony will take place in the Museum’s stunning IMAX theatre.
+The dazzling Awards ceremony took place in the Museum’s stunning IMAX theatre.
 In the ADE’s 50th year – and the 10th year of the Awards – we took the opportunity to celebrate a decade of innovation and inspiration, of delivery and determination.
 The Awards have been kindly sponsored by Centrica Business Solutions.
 There are eight award categories:

 - Industrial Project of the Decade | Sponsored by Ricardo